rcardin/value-classes/README.md

 * A value class is assigned to an array.
 * Doing runtime type tests, such as pattern matching.

 Unfortunately, the first rule's concrete case also concerns using a value class as a type argument.
-Every time we want to implement the type classes pattern for a value class, we cannot avoid its instantiation as a wrapper.
+Every time we want to implement the type classes pattern for a value class, we cannot avoid its instantiation.

 In our specific case, imagine we have to implement the `cats.Eq` type class for the `BarCodeValueClass`: